Gellida/Gellida/README.md

 # Bienvenido a mi repositorio
-Currently practicing with Kotlin.
-I just love **Android Development**.
+Currently working as a Full Stack Developer with Node Js (and Express js) for the part of backend, and Vue for the frontend.

 👋 Hi, I’m José Gellida

-Like to work with *Scrum, MVVM, and Unit test*
+*You'll only see android projects, that's because I was focused on mobile development soon as I finished the bachelor degree *

 what you will see in this github account.

--Some android fundamentals like *lifecycle, corutines and reyclerview* -then, some more useful tools like *Activites, Fragments, Constrain layout, shared preferences* -Actually working on *firebase*
+-Some android fundamentals like *lifecycle, corutines and reyclerview* -then, some more useful tools like *Activites, Fragments, Constrain layout, shared preferences* -*firebase*
--I work with *MVVM*. i learned MVP and MVC in my university and was very good!
+-I work with *MVVM* (only in mobile development)

+one of my main goals is to work with Docker, Web sockets, and AI

-- :books:One of my hobbys right now is to get better in my second lenguage, reading Clean Code and Head First Dessign Patterns
+- :books:One of my hobbys right now is to get better in my second lenguage.
+Actually reading Clean Code and Head First Dessign Patterns.

 - :mag: My LinkedIn (https://www.linkedin.com/in/jose-gellida/)